Department of Taxation and Finance

 Income sourced to and taxed by both a state and one or more local governments within that state: If you paid tax to both a state and one or more local governments within that state on different amounts of income, include in column B the larger amount of income subject to tax by either the state or one or more local governments within that state.

 Do not enter in column A or B the ordinary income portion of lump-sum distributions received from sources outside New York State that is subject to the New York State separate tax on lump-sum distributions and is also subject to any income tax or separate tax by the other taxing authority.
-Compute any resident credit against the separate tax on a lump-sum distribution paid to another taxing authority on Form IT-112.1, New York State Resident Credit Against Separate Tax on Lump-Sum Distributions.
+Calculate any resident credit against the separate tax on a lump-sum distribution paid to another taxing authority on Form IT-112.1, New York State Resident Credit Against Separate Tax on Lump-Sum Distributions.

 Do not enter in column B any amount of income, gain, loss, or deduction from interest or dividends from intangible assets unless it is received from an asset connected with a trade or business conducted in the other taxing authority.